moorepants/dissertation/extensions.rst

 mode decays in both roll and steer with roll dominant at low speeds and steer at high speeds.
 The unstable real eigenmode is dominant in roll angle and slows with increasing speed like the Whipple model, but is unstable for the given speeds.
-The stable osicallotory mode is dominant in steer and low speeds and roll at high speeds.
-The 0.5 m/s case is interesting in that the mode is primarly a stable oscillation in steer angle around 0.3 hertz.
+The stable oscillatory mode is dominant in steer and low speeds and roll at high speeds.
+The 0.5 m/s case is interesting in that the mode is primarily a stable oscillation in steer angle around 0.3 hertz.
 As the speed increases the larger roll angle magnitude is different in behavior than the Whipple weave mode.